sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 **Feature highlights:**

 * Honeypot now tests against fast commenters that accelerate time.
-* Focus now works as intended with the latest Block Editor.
+* Focus can now make API calls again when creating a new post using the latest Block Editor.

 **Detailed log:**